 American Sign Language and on-demand live captioning in English and Spanish will be available.
 Please indicate any other language needs through the Registration Form survey questions.

 The Forum is organized and led by individuals and organizations based in western Massachusetts, and will be focused on issues relevant to the Commonwealth’s western five counties (Berkshire, Franklin, Hampden, Hampshire, Worcester).
 However, we recognize that many of the discussion topics are relevant statewide and attendees from any region of the state are welcome to attend.

 Part 1: Four sessions, September 5-26, 2023

-- Establish a shared language and baseline understanding of the history and current status of solar development in the Commonwealth
+- Establish a common language and baseline understanding of the history and current status of solar development in the Commonwealth

 - Identify and describe current challenges associated with solar deployment to reach state climate and greenhouse gas reduction goals

 - Discuss current efforts to balance climate goals with other public interests (including agricultural, environmental, and equity goals)

 - Foster an understanding of different perspectives regarding solar development

 - Address additional information, challenges, and current initiatives identified by Part I attendees